-- 1. In the System tree view, select VPN gateways.
+- 1. In the system tree view, select VPN Gateways.

-- 2. Select the name of the VPN gateway.
+- 2. Select the name of the Secure Remote Access.

 - 3. Under settings, select Authorization.

 - 4. Click Filters tab.

 - 5. Click Add.

 The Add Client Filter form is displayed.

 - 6. In the Name field, enter radius as the client filter name. - 7.
 In the Authentication Servers box, under Available, select radius.